Wilfred/bfc/README.md

 ## Optimisations

-Currently, bfc only uses LLVM's optimisations.
-There's a roadmap in compiler.md of optimisations we will implement at the BFC IR level.
+bfc can use LLVM's optimisations, but it offers some BF-specific optimisations.
+There's a roadmap in [optimisations.md](optimisations.md) of optimisations we will implement at the BFC IR level.

+## Other projects optimising BF

 There are also some interesting other projects for optimising BF
 programs: